 Stage 1 – becoming motivated to change (unfreezing)

-Change requires adding new forces of change or the removal of some of the existing factors that are at play in perpetuating the behavior.
+Change requires adding new forces of change or removing some of the existing factors at play in perpetuating the behavior.

 Observed Behaviors and Actions Common in Stage 1